Canada's Got Talent season 2

-The second season of Canada's Got Talent, a reality television series, premiered on March 22, 2022 on Citytv.
-Unlike America's Got Talent, the show only had the audition round, semi-finals and then the finale.

-The season was won by Jeanick Fournier, a singer from Saguenay, Quebec.
+The second season of Canada's Got Talent, a reality television series, premiered on March 22, 2022, on Citytv.
+Unlike America's Got Talent, it has only an audition round, semi-finals and a finale.
+Jeanick Fournier, a singer from Saguenay, Quebec, won.

 Format

 Auditions

 The auditions took place in front of the judges and a live audience.
 At any time during the audition, the judges showed their disapproval of the act by pressing a buzzer, which lights a large red "X" on the stage.
 If all the judges pressed their buzzers, the act must end.
 Voting worked on a majority-of-three basis, where three positive votes from the judges were required.
 The Golden Buzzer is placed in the center of the stage, and each judge (or the host) can only press the Golden Buzzer once each, sending an act straight to the semi-finals.

 In the final audition episode before the semi-finals, the dance troupe The Renegades received a special collective golden buzzer from all four judges and Ell.
 This was only the second time in the history of the franchise in North America that this occurred, following young singer Victory Brinker in the 16th season of America's Got Talent.